Equitas78/TimerLock/README.md

   - install tk library: pip install tk
   - time library is installed by default with python
-  - pyinstaller will allow you to compile the file as a windows executable: pip install pyinstaller you can then use the following command to compile: pyinstaller --onefile TimeLock.py (it will create TimeLock.exe file)
+  - pyinstaller will allow you to compile the file as a windows executable: pip install pyinstaller you can then use the following command to compile: pyinstaller --onefile --noconsole TimerLock.py (it will create TimeLock.exe file as one file and will remove the terminal console from showing)